Bowen Island Recycling Depot

 Bottles and Cans

-Recycling one aluminum can saves enough energy to run a TV for three hours, or run a laptop computer for 11 hours, or vacuum for 6 hours.
+Recycling one aluminum can save enough energy to run a TV for three hours, or run a laptop computer for 11 hours, or vacuum for 6 hours.

-Recycling a soda can saves 96% of the energy used to make a can from ore and produces 95% less air pollution and 97% less water pollution.
+Recycling an aluminum can saves 96% of the energy used to make a can from ore and produces 95% less air pollution and 97% less water pollution.

 An aluminum can recycled today will be back on the grocery shelf in 90 days or less.
 There is no limit to the number of times an aluminum can can be recycled.